Subhalo Demographics in the Illustris Simulation: Effects of Baryons and Halo-to-Halo Variation: Discussion and Conclusions

 \item The gravity-only infall SHMF of Illustris-Dark is universal or self-similar, i.e. independent of host halo mass.
 At $z=0$, even when normalizing by the host mass, low-mass isolated haloes host relatively less subhaloes than the more massive ones, and this effect is more pronounced in Illustris than Illustris-Dark.
 In fact, the breaking of self-similarity takes place in Illustris already at infall. \\

 \item A significant scatter is manifest at fixed host mass, in both Illustris and Illustris-Dark, and both at infall and at the current epoch.
 For example, in Illustris-Dark at $z=0$ Milky Way-like haloes can host between 3 and 10 subhaloes above $10^{9} \,M_\odot$, within 1-$\sigma$.
-After taking into account variations due to Poisson fluctuations, the fractional intrinsic scatter at fixed host halo masses increases from infall to the current epoch, and from more massive to less massive hosts.
-Interestingly, the inclusion of baryons does {\it not} entail an increase in the intrinsic scatter, at any epoch or mass.\\
+In general, the subhalo occupation distribution is super-Poissonian for mass ratios $\mu \lesssim 10^{-3}$ and sub-Poissonian for mass ratios $\mu \gtrsim 10^{-2}$, with deviations from Poissonity decreasing from infall to $z=0$.
+After taking into account variations due to Poisson fluctuations, the normalized intrinsic scatter at fixed host halo masses increases from infall to the current epoch, and from more massive to less massive hosts.
+Interestingly, the inclusion of baryons does {\it not} entail an increase in the halo-to-halo variation and the intrinsic scatter, at any epoch or mass.\\

 \item The non-universality of the average subhalo abundances at infall in Illustris suggests that baryonic effects (which are not scale-free as gravitational collapse) are already in place {\it before} subhaloes accrete onto more massive ones.
 Indeed, we find that the masses of isolated haloes are different in Illustris and Illustris-Dark both at $z=0$ and at earlier epochs: baryonic processes alter the mass of haloes in Illustris in a non-monotonic manner, generally suppressing the mass with respect to Illustris-Dark except for haloes around $10^{11}\,M_\odot$.
 The same statement holds for subhaloes at the current epoch.\\